libvirt/libvirt-wiki/wiki/Networking.rst

 Libvirt will add iptables rules to allow traffic to/from guests attached to the virbr0 device in the INPUT, FORWARD, OUTPUT and POSTROUTING chains.
 It will also attempt to enable ip_forward.
-Some other applications may disable it, so the best option is to add the following to /etc/sysctl.conf
+Some other applications may disable it, so the best option is to add new conf file

 ::

-    net.ipv4.ip_forward = 1
+   bash -c 'cat << EOF > /etc/sysctl.d/99-forward.conf
+   # enable packet forwarding for IPv4
+   net.ipv4.ip_forward=1
+   EOF'

 If you are already running dnsmasq on your machine, please see `libvirtd and dnsmasq <Libvirtd_and_dnsmasq.html>`__.